NethermindEth/general-agents-module/README.md

 #### How to use it

 ```
-import { provideERC20TransferAgent } from "general-agent-module";
+import { provideERC20TransferAgent } from "@nethermindeth/general-agent-module";

 const agent = await provideERC20TransferAgent(findingGenerator,  tokenAddress, agentOptions?);
 ```

 #### Arguments
 - `findingGenerator`: The purpose of this argument was explained in "General Types" section.
-The function provide as argument will receive a `metadataVault` with the keys:
+The function provided as argument will receive a `metadataVault` with the keys:
   - `from`: The account making the transfer.
   - `to`: The account receiving the transfer.
   - `amount`: The amount of tokens sent